BA (Hons), PGDip Psychotherapist

 Reducing anxiety, stress and panic

-Coming to terms with loss, grief or trauma
+Coming to terms with loss and grief

 Improving mood and self-esteem